 As far as superhero movies go, it’s clear Guardians of the Galaxy is up there with the best of them.
 The 2014 hit by director James Gunn was a solid box office hit, and so was it’s sequel which hit theatres in 2017.

-It’s less known, though that Gunn had pitched a movie based on the Hitman video games before helming Guardians of the Galaxy, but production did not move forward…
+It’s less known, though that Gunn had pitched a movie based on the Hitman video games before helming Guardians of the Galaxy, but production of the movie did not move forward…

 Weeks before I got Guardians I pitched a HITMAN movie.
 The studio really wanted to hire me, but a producer on the project did not.
 I was bummed then, but thank God, because I would have never been able to do GotG if they had said yes! https://t.co/0JYQGBsuGY